 RadioDJ doesn’t crash like SAM Broadcaster is know to.
 It can be left alone for days/weeks without anyone needing to keep an eye on it.

-We know of one user who hasn’t had to restart his copy of RadioDJ for around 24 months.
+We know of one user who hasn’t had to restart his copy of RadioDJ for 4 years

 You can run multiple streams if you so desire.
 Another user is running 4 Shoutcast/FM radio stations using RadioDJ.